Inference for high-dimensional instrumental variables regression: Materials required for Section

 \subsection{Materials required for Section \ref{bounds}}

 }

 In this section, we present estimation error bounds for the first- and second- stage estimators described in Section~\ref{ss:two-stage}.
 Both such bounds depend on the same fundamental strategy for proving finite-sample guarantees for $\ell_1$-regularized estimators.
 This strategy consists of two parts.
 The first part is the \emph{oracle inequality}, which establishes a deterministic bound for the estimation and prediction performance of the Lasso on a particular set of interest.
 The second part is the control of the \emph{empirical process term}, which defines the set of interest.
-We include such prerequisites in Section \ref{proofs:bounds} of the Supplementary Materials.
+We include such prerequisites in Section \ref{proofs:bounds} of the Appendix.

-Before we present the estimation error bounds for the first- and second-stage Lasso estimators, we first discuss two important ingredients for such results: (i) the compatibility condition (Section~\ref{compatibility}), which is required in the proof of the oracle inequality, and (ii) appropriate tuning parameter selection (Section~\ref{tuningparameters}), which is required for the control of the empirical process terms.
+Before we present the estimation error bounds for the first- and second-stage Lasso estimators, we first discuss the compatibility condition, which is required in the proof of the oracle inequality.